 Online Certificate Program in Public Health

-Drexel’s accredited, online Certificate in Public Health provides the foundational knowledge of public health you need to enhance or further your career.
+Drexel’s online Certificate in Public Health, offered through the CEPH-accredited Dornsife School of Public Health, provides the foundational knowledge of public health you need to enhance or further your career.
 Designed for working professionals coming from a variety of backgrounds, including physicians, nurses, public health administrators, health educators, clinical research professionals, policy experts, and more, the public health certificate focuses on the following key competencies outlined by the Council on Education for Public Health (CEPH) in eight domains:

 - Evidence-Based Approaches to Public Health